Stevie Nicks: Artistry

 Standing at 5 ft 1 in, Nicks has stated she felt "a little ridiculous" standing next to Mick Fleetwood, who is 6 ft 6 in.
 For this reason, she developed a penchant for 6 in platform boots.
 "Even when platforms went completely out of style, I kept wearing them because I didn't want to go back to being 5 ft 3 in in heels", she told Allure in 1995.
-Over the years, Nicks has developed a style which she calls her "uniform".
-Her "uniform" is known as a witchy kind of look that goes with her songs and performances.
+Over the years, Nicks has developed a style which she calls her "uniform", consisting of flowing diaphanous clothing, boots and shawls.

-Nicks has said that her vocal style and performance antics evolved from female singers like Grace Slick and Janis Joplin.
+Nicks' music encompasses the pop and blues sounds of Fleetwood Mac, while her debut solo album Bella Donna (1981) cemented her status as one of the biggest stars in rock music.
+Nicks has said that her vocal style and performance antics evolved from female singers such as Grace Slick and Janis Joplin.
 She admitted inspiration when she saw Joplin perform live (and opened for her with her first band Fritz) shortly before Joplin's death.
 Nicks owns a strand of Joplin's stage beads.
 She also commented that she once saw a woman in her audience dressed in dripping chiffon with a Gibson Girl hairstyle and big boots, and Nicks knew she wanted something similar.
 She took the look and made it her own.
-Nicks possesses the vocal range of a contralto and her voice has been described as a "gruff, feathery alto."
+Nicks possesses a contralto vocal range, and her voice has been described as "gruff" and "feathery".
 Over the years, she has decorated her microphone stand with roses, ribbons, chiffon, crystal beads, scarves, and small stuffed toys.

 Philanthropy

-Nicks has started a charity foundation titled "Stevie Nicks' Band of Soldiers" which is used for the benefit of wounded military personnel.
+Nicks has started a charity foundation titled Stevie Nicks's Band of Soldiers, which is used for the benefit of wounded military personnel.

-In late 2004, Nicks began visiting Army and Navy medical centers in Washington, D.C.
+In late 2004, Nicks began visiting Army and Navy medical centers in Washington, DC.
 While visiting wounded service men and women, she became determined to find an object she could leave with the soldiers that would raise their spirits, motivate, and give them something to look forward to each day.
-She eventually decided to purchase hundreds of iPod Nanos, load them with music, artists, and playlists which she would hand select, and autograph them:
+She eventually decided to purchase hundreds of iPod Nanos, load them with music, artists, and playlists, which she would hand select, and autograph them:

 She now regularly delivers these tokens of her appreciation, bringing her closest friends, such as Mick Fleetwood, along to share the experience: